-Credit rating agency guidelines recommend a lease burden ratio between 8% and 12%; the City shall strive to maintain its lease burden ratio below 10%.
+Review of recent Credit Rating agency guidelines indicate that debt service of more than 10% of available revenues or expenditures is considered above average or high. recommend a lease burden ratio between 8% and 12%; the The City shall strive to maintain its lease burden ratio its General Fund backed debt service as a percentage of available revenue below 10%.
 Affordability analysis as determined by this measure will be undertaken when new General-Fund supported debt is issued.